nushell/nushell.github.io/commands/docs/seq_char.md

 ```

-sequence a to e, and put the characters in a pipe-separated string
+Sequence a to e, and join the characters with a pipe
 ```nu
 > seq char a e | str join '|'